Writing Tips – how to write a good description

 You have to think of the character.

-Let’s go back to the farm-boy, and the entitled Rich girl.
+Let’s go back to the farm, and the entitled Rich girl.

 Let’s go even deeper into the scene.
 How is the boy feeling?
-Is he embarrassed to serve tea to the Princess in a chipped cup, using old tea leaves that barely have an scent in them.
+Is he embarrassed to serve tea to the Princess in a chipped cup, using old tea leaves that barely have any scent in them?

-- Think like a synthesist.
-Sensory details need adjectives and verbs that make you see and hear and smell all together.
+1. Think like a synthesist.
+Sensory details need adjectives and verbs that make you see and hear, and smell all together.
 “The rain sloshed against the tin house.”
 Can you see and hear that?

-- Consider your character’s point of view.
+3. Consider your character’s point of view.
 Who are they?
 How do they look at the scene?
-Does their mood or actions or desires effect the description?
+Do their mood or actions, or desires affect the description?

 Whether you use these tips for character description or setting, I hope you can avoid making those ‘awkward’ phrases.
 Writing is all about the words.
 Words.
 Words.
 Words.